Dr-Mo-Khalaf/Dr-Mo-Khalaf/README.md

 ## I'm interested in:

-Collaborating with talented individuals to solve challenging problems Exploring new technologies and emerging trends in AI and ML Contributing to projects that have a positive impact on society Let's work together to build a brighter future!
+Collaborating with talented individuals to solve challenging problems Exploring new technologies and emerging trends in AI , DL , and ML Contributing to projects that have a positive impact on society Let's work together to build a brighter future!